Escape from New York: Plot

 In 1988, amidst war between the United States and an alliance of China and the USSR, Manhattan has been converted into a maximum security prison to address a 400% increase in crime.

 In 1997, while flying President John Harker to a peace summit in Hartford, Air Force One is hijacked by a terrorist group.
 The President is handcuffed with a briefcase and put into an escape pod that drops into Manhattan as the aircraft crashes.

 Police, led by Commissioner Bob Hauk, are dispatched to rescue the President.
-Romero, a subordinate of the Duke of New York (a crime boss), warns Hauk that the President has been captured and will be killed if further rescue attempts are made.
-Meanwhile, former Special Forces soldier Snake Plissken is about to be imprisoned in Manhattan after being convicted of robbing the Federal Reserve.
+Romero, a subordinate of the Duke of New York, warns Hauk that the President has been captured and will be killed if further rescue attempts are made.
+Meanwhile, decorated war hero and former Special Forces soldier Snake Plissken is about to be imprisoned in Manhattan after being convicted of robbing a Federal Reserve Depository.
 Snake accepts a deal from Hauk in which he will be pardoned in exchange for rescuing the President in time for the summit.
-To ensure his cooperation, Hauk has Snake injected with micro-explosives that will sever his carotid arteries in 22 hours.
+To ensure his cooperation, Hauk has Snake injected with micro-explosives that will sever his carotid arteries in 23 hours.
 If Snake is successful, Hauk will neutralize the explosives.

 Snake uses a stealth glider to land atop the World Trade Center, then follows the President's tracking device to a vaudeville theater, only to find the tracker on the arm of a vagrant.
-Inspecting the escape pod, Snake is ambushed by starving crazies, and his radio is destroyed.
-He is rescued by "Cabbie," a jovial character who drives a taxi.
+Inspecting the escape pod, Snake is ambushed by starving underground raiders, and his radio is destroyed.
+He is rescued by "Cabbie," a fan of Snake's who drives a taxi.

 Cabbie takes Snake to Harold "Brain" Hellman, an adviser to the Duke and a former associate of Snake.
 An engineer, Brain has established a gasoline refinery fueling the city's remaining cars; he tells Snake that the Duke plans to lead a mass escape across the 69th Street Bridge, using the President as a human shield.
 Snake forces Brain and his girlfriend Maggie to lead him to the Duke's hideout at Grand Central Terminal.
 Snake finds the President but gets shot in the leg with a crossbow bolt and is overpowered by the Duke's men.